quicwg/base-drafts/draft-ietf-quic-transport.md

 withholding MAX_STREAM_ID frames can prevent the peer from using the available parallelism.

+Sending any increase to the maximum stream ID in the same packet as an ACK frame ensures a regular increase in the stream limit without generating excess packets.

 Implementations will likely want to increase the maximum stream ID as peer-initiated streams close.
-Sending a MAX_STREAM_ID frame along with ACK frames ensures a regular increase in the stream limit without generating excess packets.

 A receiver MAY also advance the maximum stream ID based on current activity, system conditions, and other environmental factors.

 ### BLOCKED frames